TheJacksonLaboratory/cloud-computing-for-genomics/docs/CloudStorage.md

 Google Cloud Storage (GCS) consists of four main components which are projects, buckets, objects, and access controls.
 The GCS lifecycle can be viewed as a project consisting of buckets, the bucket stores objects and the permissions to access and control the buckets and objects is configured using the access control management component.
 GCS stores unstructured data storing sequences of bytes on a location identified by a unique id.
 The sequence of bytes, termed as **objects**, can hold any information ranging from images to text files.
 GCS has no insights of data on its structure, it only receives objects and later returns them as requested by the user.

-## Object Storage
-In object storage, files are simply referenced as objects and organized into buckets—logical namespaces that are able to hold one or more objects.
-While a bucket can have multiple objects, an object can only belong to just one bucket.
-GCS comes with built-in capabilities to manage and automate bucket lifecycle rules.
-In GCS, the availability of the data can be configured by choosing a storage class for the bucket and its objects.
-The three classes for Storage are:
-  1. Standard
-  2. Nearline
-  3. Coldline
-In addition, the data location can be specified, which also impacts the availability, by choosing between region, dual-region and multi-region.
-GCS comes with built-in capabilities to manage and automate bucket lifecycle rules.

 ## How storage works
 Large data centers are maintained in multiple locations around the world.
 When customers purchase cloud storage from a provider, they turn over most aspects of the data storage to the vendor, including security, capacity, storage servers and computing resources, data availability and delivery over a network.
 Customer applications can access the stored cloud data through traditional storage protocols or application programming indicators (APIs), or they can also be moved to the cloud.